Harsh-Kumar-Official/ATG-World/README.md

 # ATG World

-A Social Website were you can creat account post message join and leave groups and follow and un follow users.
+This is a social website where you can create an account or log in.
+It includes a feature to write posts with a category selection option.
+Users can join or leave groups and follow or unfollow other users.
+This shortlisting task was given by Banao Technologies for internship hiring.
+I have created this website using HTML, CSS, and JavaScript.
+Although React is a better option, I set a goal to build this website without using React and successfully achieved it.
+The website is fully functional and works perfectly.

 # Desktop View